urql-graphql/urql/docs/graphcache/computed-queries.md

 ```

 This can help solve practical use cases like date formatting,
-where you would query the date and then convert it in your resolver.
+where we would query the date and then convert it in our resolver.

-You can also link entities that come from a list, imagine the scenario where
+We can also link entities that come from a list, imagine the scenario where
 we have queried `todos` but now want the detailView of a single `todo`.

 ```js